An Operating Procedure App

 First Contact Resolution rates are maximised and escalations, delay and backlog are minimised.
 Integrate with your Instant Messaging tool to deliver alerts whenever your team need help, ensuring every collaboration happens fast.

 Without TPM, the many day-to-day things that slow down service delivery just happen and so remain unknown.
-Capture them all with TPM's Progression Note journals and integrated Improvement Register.
+Capture them all with TPM's Progression Note journals and integrated Continual Procedural Improvement register.
 Once shortcomings and other "Operational Problems" are removed, First Contact Resolution rates, speed and flow improve still further.

 Is TPM a good fit for your organisation?
 TPM is suited to busy service teams of any size, with gain increasing as team size grows.
 Organisations who adopt TPM will recognise that good delivery and customer experience depends on flow of activity, collective effort, continual operational improvement and actionable operational insight.
 If your teams are "work-from-anywhere", then even better.